abiodunraheem/Portfolio-template2/README.md

 - Run "git clone Paste [this link](https://github.com/abiodunraheem/Portfolio-template2)"
 - Open the folder with your code editor
 - Create a branch to work on
-- Now You can edit the code and make a pull request
+- Now You can edit the code and make a pull request.

 👤 **Author**